winlp4ever/imagecaptioning/instructions.md

 conda install pytorch-cpu torchvision-cpu -c pytorch
 ```

-2. Next step, download our pretrained model checkpoint (to load weights) and vocab with command `python download_ckpt.py`.
+2. Next step, download our pretrained model checkpoint (for the network to load pretrained weights) and vocab with command `python download_ckpt.py`.

-(as this model is trained with gpu, I'm not sure it works with machine with only cpu, please consider using a machine with gpu and `cuda` installed)

 Now you're good to go.
 You can run the following command to check the auto caption